Skip to main content

 • --help: Show this message and exit.

-qbraid envs publish-deny
+qbraid envs publish review

 (Admin) Deny a publish request.
 The owner will be notified with the denial reason.
-Examples: qbraidenvspublishdenymyenvabc123qbraid envs publish-deny my_env_abc123 qbraid envs publish-deny my_env_abc123 —message “Missing documentation” Usage:
+Examples: qbraidenvspublishdenymyenvabc123qbraid envs publish deny my_env_abc123 qbraid envs publish deny my_env_abc123 —message “Missing documentation” Usage:

-$ qbraid envs publish-deny [OPTIONS] SLUG
+$ qbraid envs publish deny [OPTIONS] SLUG

 Arguments: